mryvllnv/mryvllnv/README.md

 - mySQL
 - MongoDB

+## Goals
+As of 2024, I plan on being more active on this platform and track my progress through:
+- Showcasing some of my major uni/work projects
+- Sharing my side projects and random codes I've done
 <!--
 **mryvllnv/mryvllnv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.